Sue Jones-Davies: Later career

 In 2008, she became a Plaid Cymru town councillor in Aberystwyth.
 Between June 2008 and May 2009, she was Mayor of Aberystwyth.

 Upon taking the office, she was informed that the town had banned Life of Brian and prohibited it for nearly 30 years because of her nude scene.
 It subsequently emerged that although Ceredigion county councillors had reviewed the film in 1981, and found parts "quite unacceptable", they did not officially ban it.
 She sponsored a charity screening of Life of Brian.
 In July 2008, Jones-Davies was interviewed on BBC Radio Wales and BBC Radio 2 about the film and its status in Aberystwyth.
 She was also profiled on BBC Radio 4's Woman's Hour.
 The film was screened on 28 March 2009 at the Aberystwyth Arts Centre.
 It was attended by cast members and the co-writers of the film, Michael Palin and Terry Jones.
 The event was broadcast on BBC One on 12 May 2009 as a documentary titled Monty Python in Aberystwyth: A Mayor and Two Pythons.

 Personal life

 She met the actor and writer Chris Langham, then a fellow student whilst studying at Bristol University.
 They married soon after graduation and lived in London.
-They later separated and divorced, and Jones-Davies moved to Aberystwyth with her three sons.
+They later separated and divorced; Jones-Davies then moved to Aberystwyth with her three sons.